thiagovscoelho/dots_brackets_converter/README.md

 ## Contributing

-Pull requests welcome for bug fixes, new connectives, or UI improvements.
+Pull requests welcome for bug fixes, new syntax, or UI improvements.

 ## License